 - Serve at breakfast with these Walnut Granola Parfaits.

-- Make a basket of muffins as a gift along with these savory Kale Green Muffins.
+- Make a basket of muffins as a gift along with these savory Kale Green Muffins, Persimmon Muffins or Mango Muffins.

 - Pile them high on this Pancake Board to feed a crowd for breakfast.